vanzll/vanzll.github.io/_pages/about.md

 ---

 I am Zhenglin Wan (万政霖 in Chinese), an undergraduate student at [The Chinese University of Hong Kong (CUHK)-Shenzhen](https://www.cuhk.edu.cn/zh-hans), majoring in Data Science.
 During my undergraduate and to find my genuine interest, I have been exploring a wide-range of research areas, such as: (inverse) reinforcement learning, smart transportation, spatial-temporal data-mining (and applications like recommender systems), and their intersection.
-For my future research journey, I envision my research **focus** on 1)**Decision-Making in Machine Learning**: How to embed the human's learning and decision-making patterns into machine's learning paradigm, such as Reinforcement Learning, Imitation Learning, Multi-agent systems?
+For my future research journey, I envision my research **focus** on 1)**Decision-Making in Machine Learning**: How to embed the human's learning and decision-making patterns into machine's learning paradigm?
 How to enable intelligent agent to perform high-level planning and strategic thinking?
 I am also interested in adopting statistics and optimization view to understand these problems.
 2)**Robot Learning and Embodied AI**: How to equip the real-world robot (or intelligent agent) with human's decision-making ability to solve complex real-world tasks?

 ---